Self-hosted AI agents

 Compaction resilience

-Full structured summary with quality validation, filtered summarization, or guaranteed count-only note.
-Never fails.
+Full structured summary with quality validation, filtered summarization, or a guaranteed count-only note if summarization fails.

 Circuit breakers